Wrightslaw Header

 You will meet Steve and Laura and learn how they plan for their son who has autism.
 We offer practical advice about how to find and work with an independent evaluator or educational consultant.

-You will learn strategies to find a parent support group-- contact your state Parent Training Information center and disabilities information groups.
+You will learn strategies to find a parent support group and contact your state Parent Training Information center and disabilities information groups.

 Chapter 3 is about planning, preparation, and your role as project manager.